Parisson/TimeSide/docs/source/server/index.rst

 REST API
 ========

-To develop a client on top of the server, a `API full documentation is available online <https://timeside.ircam.fr/api/docs/>`_
+To develop an external client on top of the server API, a full documentation of the rules and object properties is `available online <https://timeside.ircam.fr/api/docs/>`_.

 Javascript SDK